Sandbagging (racing)

 Sandbagging describes someone who underperforms (usually deliberately) in an event.
 The term has multiple uses, such as a driver who competes in an event in a series below their level of expertise to finish high.
-In bracket drag racing and short track motor racing when a racer has a dial-in time / qualifying speed much slower than the car can actually perform.
+In bracket drag racing and short track motor racing when a racer has a dial-in time/qualifying speed much slower than the car can actually perform.
 The term can also be used to describe a fast driver who holds back during a race until just before the end, when they suddenly pass up through the field to win the event.

 Drag racing

 The function of sandbagging is to guarantee a win by outperforming the slower opponent at first, and then hitting the brakes near the finish line in time to just barely beat the opponent.
 However, sandbaggers run the risk of beating their dial-in time, thus disqualifying them from the race.
 Sandbaggers must be experienced in controlling this technique, and therefore, it should not be attempted by beginners.
 Sandbagging faces much criticism, as many argue that it is essentially cheating.
-Television shows such as Pinks and bracket racing rules discourage sandbagging by creating automatic disqualification for breakouts.
-However, if both cars run faster than their dial-in time, the car that runs faster by the least amount is the winner.
+In most bracket racing and some higher heads-up sportsman classes (the exception is Competition Eliminator, where a violation results in the index time being adjusted), rules discourage sandbagging by making breaking out the lowest level foul where if one driver breaks out provided no further foul occurs, the opponent wins, and if both break out, the car closer to the index wins.
+Most classes feature an absolute breakout time based on class (6.000 in Top Sportsman or Top Dragster), chassis certification (chassis certification for cars faster than 6.000, 7.500, or 10.000), or driver licencing limits (7.500 and 10.000), which results in an automatic disqualification and points penalty if that car or driver exceeds the absolute time.

 Example

 Racer A has a car that consistently runs a quarter-mile drag race in 12 seconds.
 Racer A gives a dial-in time of 15 seconds, therefore claiming that the car is 3 seconds slower than it actually is.
 Racer A goes against Racer B in an E.T. bracket race.
 In bracket races, both racers are supposedly equal since both have similar times.
 However, Racer B has an accurate dial-in time of 15 seconds while Racer A has an inaccurate dial-in time that gives Racer A the advantage.
 During the race, Racer A gets a clear advantage off the starting line.
 But to not be disqualified by racing faster than the dial-in time, Racer A slows near the finish line to just barely beat Racer B.

+In the NHRA's three fixed-index categories, Super Comp (8.90 seconds), Super Gas (9.90 seconds), or Super Street (10.90 seconds), cars are often faster than the class limit.
+Drivers will deliberately be slow on the start and accelerate the car as it goes down the track, hoping to be as close to the index.